Human Osteoarchaeology

 Human Osteoarchaeology Special Interest Group represents the interests of professionals who work or have an interest in the area of osteoarchaeology and burial studies.
 We aim to promote standards and good practice for the excavation, treatment, conservation, analysis and curation of human remains and funerary archaeology from the historic environment.

-We are hosting a conference on Saturday October 18 2025 and will focus on dissemination of human osteoarchaeological findings, new projects, case studies, fieldwork, methods and research networking.
+CIfA's Human Osteoarchaeology Special Interest Group 2025 conference took place online on Saturday October 18 2025 and will focus on dissemination of human osteoarchaeological findings, new projects, case studies, fieldwork, methods and research networking.

 Throughout 2025, we will be running our Osteobites series of short talks followed by questions and discussion.

-To register to attend July's talk or for more information, visit the Osteobites booking page
+To register to attend November's talk or for more information, visit the Osteobites booking page

 Previous Osteobites recordings

-To assess the pubertal stage, seven individual osteological markers have been developed, including the extent of the development of the mandibular canine root and hook of hamate, fusion epiphyses of the hand phalanges, distal radius and humerus, and proximal ulna, the presence and fusion of the iliac crest epiphysis, and the morphology of the cervical vertebral body.
-A recording form has been developed to summarize the assessment criteria, to ease the application of the techniques.
-A summary table has also been developed to aid in the estimation of the stage of puberty the individual was experiencing, as well as an indication of the physical changes the body was undergoing at the time of death.
+A recording form was developed to summarize the assessment criteria and ease the application of the techniques.
+A summary table was also created to aid in estimating the stage of puberty the individual was experiencing, as well as to indicate the physical changes the body was undergoing at the time of death.
+Both can be downloaded below.